This rustic Blackberry Galette is a quick and easy dessert recipe that can be assembled in just 10 minutes using store-bought, refrigerated pie crust.

 I love serving this dessert for dinner parties since it’s so simple to make, but it’s also totally impressive.

-To give my blackberry galette a bit of a special touch, I brushed the crust with some egg white and sprinkled it with a bit more of the coarse sugar and some sliced almonds.
+- To give my blackberry galette a bit of a special touch, I brushed the crust with some egg white and sprinkled it with coarse sugar and almonds.
 As it bakes away, the crust and the almonds will take on the most gorgeous golden color.

 Then it’s time to eat.

-If you loved this Blackberry Galette I would appreciate it so much if you would give this recipe a star review!
+If you loved this rustic blackberry galette, I would appreciate it so much if you would give this recipe a star review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 Ingredients